 75 aña Museo di Kòrsou Huntu Ku Bo!

-We cordially invite you join us in celebration of our 75th Anniversary with an
+We cordially invite you to join us in celebration of our 75th Anniversary with an

 ART FESTIVAL